This article explains how to get started with your RED DSMC2 camera.

 Log in to your RED Account via RED.com.
 Go to Registered Products, and follow the link in "Click here to register a new product."

 In the pop-up, please be sure to fill out all required fields.
+RED camera serial number formatting can be found here.

 Protect Your Gear